TranslatorSRI/Benchmarks/README.md

-# Translator Benchmarks
+# Translator Benchmarks Runner

 This repository provides a set of benchmarks as well as the code to send the queries and evaluate the returned results of a benchmark.

-`benchmarks` contains the code to query targets and evaluate results.
+`benchmarks-runner` contains the code to query targets and evaluate results.

-`config` contains the data sets, query templates, targets, and benchmark definitions necessary to run a benchmark.
+`benchmarks-runner.config` contains the data sets, query templates, targets, and benchmark definitions necessary to run a benchmark.
 See `config/README.md` for details about targets and benchmarks.

 ## Usage
 Running a benchmark is a two-step process:
 1. Execute the queries of a benchmark and store the scored results.
 2. Evaluate the scored results against the set of ground-truth relevant results.

-[Installation](#installation) of the `benchmarks` package provides access to the functions and command-line interface necessary to run benchmarks.
+[Installation](#installation) of the `benchmarks-runner` package provides access to the functions and command-line interface necessary to run benchmarks.
 ### CLI
 The command-line interface is the easiest way to run a benchmark.